 Other times you can’t tell, which has a lot to do with how well the owner cares for the kitty toilet.
 Clumping litter is a marvel, but it’s not the be-all and end-all.
 Here’s how a site called The Nest suggests you do things:

-Every few weeks, empty the box entirely and scrape off any dried litter.
+- Every few weeks, empty the box entirely and scrape off any dried litter.
 Scrub it with hot water, then fill with a mixture of 1 teaspoon chlorine bleach to 1 gallon of hot water.
 Empty and rinse after five minutes, then dry thoroughly with paper towels.

 - Cover the bottom of the box with a thin layer of baking soda before refilling with litter.

 6. Hard-water stain remover

 Mineral-saturated water can make some really ugly stains on bathroom porcelain.
 Once again, it’s white vinegar to the rescue.

 The process is super-simple: Apply vinegar, let sit for a few minutes, scrub and then rinse.
 If it’s a toilet, turn off the water supply and flush until the bowl is mostly drained, then pour in a lot of vinegar and start scrubbing after a few minutes.

 I performed this chore for my chronically ill relative.
 She was delighted, going so far as to say that the newly sparkling porcelain provided “a great sense of peace.”